parthsarthiprasad/sihcollablink/README.md

 ## Run
 Your web cam must be plugged-in.

-**Note:** run your video-conferencing app only after Avatarify is started.
+**Note:** run your video-conferencing app only after Eye2Eye is started.

 #### Linux
 The run script will create virtual camera `/dev/video9`.
 You can change these settings in `scripts/settings.sh`.